Planet Coaster 2: Gameplay

+Planet Coaster 2 introduces the ability for players to build water parks and construct facilities such as water slides.

 As a sequel to 2016's Planet Coaster, Planet Coaster 2 expands upon its predecessor with improved building tools, water park building and management, and event sequencing gameplay.
 Like its predecessor, the game features career, sandbox, and challenge mode.
 Cross-platform cooperative gameplay has been added, with players able to visit other parks online, or build a new one together with save sharing.

 The game features many returning systems from Planet Coaster, which have been re-built using feedback from the first game.
-This includes the pathing system, which has been changed from a piece-by-piece building system to a draw system.
+This includes the pathing system, which used to be only a piece-by-piece building system, but can be changed to a draw system in Planet Coaster 2.
 New utilities for building scenery pieces have also been added, including object scaling and mirroring/twinning, and the ability to add scenery pieces directly to rides and roller coasters.
 Update 2 was launched on 12 February 2025, which introduced customizable video billboards and synchronized ride launches.

 Development and release

 Prior to Planet Coaster 2, Frontier Developments was working on the F1 Manager series, and Warhammer Age of Sigmar: Realms of Ruin, but both titles underperformed, contributing to layoffs in an organizational review.
 This also changed the company's strategy from diversifying the game portfolio to refocusing on the management simulation genre, which had previously led them success.

 The game's title was leaked in June 2024, when an unofficial site tracking games on the Epic Games Store revealed an upcoming title by Frontier Developments titled Planet Coaster 2.
 The game was formally revealed on 11 July 2024 with its first official trailer, and had a gameplay reveal on 31 July 2024 in a Frontier Unlocked livestream.
-It released on Microsoft Windows, PlayStation 5 and Xbox Series X on 6 November 2024.
+It released on Microsoft Windows, PlayStation 5 and Xbox Series X/S on 6 November 2024.